ammarmplumber/ammarplumber.github.io/content/posts/philosophy/scientific-realism/index.md

 ---
-title: What is a scientific realism?
+title: What is scientific realism?
-seo_title: What is a scientific explanation?
+seo_title: What is scientific realism?
 summary: Evaluate the no-miracles argument in favour of this position.
 How does scientific realism fare in light of the threat of underdetermination, and the pessimistic meta-induction?
 description: Evaluate the no-miracles argument in favour of this position.
 How does scientific realism fare in light of the threat of underdetermination, and the pessimistic meta-induction?
 slug: scientific-realism